-Following the adoption of the QCA Code, the board will review its performance and effectiveness and the performance of each director on an annual basis.
-The Company will undertake annual monitoring of personal and corporate performance responsibility.
+The effectiveness and the performance of each director is reviewed on an annual basis.
+The Company undertakes annual monitoring of personal and corporate performance responsibility.
 The board currently considers that the use of external consultants to facilitate the board evaluation process is unlikely to be of significant benefit to the process, although the option of doing so is kept under review.

-Evaluation of the performance of the Company's board has historically been implemented in an informal manner.
 Over the next 12 months the Company intends to review the performance of the board as a whole to ensure that the members of the board collectively function in an efficient and productive manner and identify any development or mentoring needs of individual directors.
 The focus of the review will be to identify any gaps in skills and experience, how well the board functions as a group and the individual contributions made by each director.
 The Chairman will be responsible for leading the review and will involve external support as appropriate.